SAP-samples/datasphere-fedml/README.md

 <li> Support for deployment to hyperscaler environment.
 <li>Support for deployment to SAP Business Technology Platform Kyma environment.
 <li>Support for inferencing with hyperscaler deployed as well as Kyma deployed models.
-<li>Support for writing inferenced results back to SAP Data Warehouse Cloud.
+<li>Support for writing inferenced results back to SAP Datasphere.
 </ul>
 <br>